mrciolino/wiki-backup/Events/spoops-vs-zeus.md

 ## Repairing Bazzdows
 Bazzdows was so injured during the explosion that he reverted to his ball form.
 Spoops reboots Bazzdows, however the supercharged divine lightning fused with his body, and triggered a sort of update or adaptation.
 As his physical form recovered, his operating system updated and he became Bazzdos.

+*Adalynn does something with Bazzdos' soul core and her eyes???